 If you have a 5th or 6th grader, you can buy a special discounted ticket which will allow them to visit every resort in Utah or Colorado 2 times that year.
 Plus, when you purchase the pass you are given a coupon book for amazing deals on gear and ski rentals. (this promotion is open for all US residents)

-If you are a resident of Utah or Colorado, children, kindergarten through 5th grade, can apply for a Epic Kids Pass.
+If you are a resident of Utah or Colorado, children, kindergarten through 5th grade, can apply for an Epic Kids Pass.
 This pass gives one free lesson and 5 days to ride.
 (You have to apply in the summer or early fall to get it.)

 Here’s another kids’ perk.
 Brighton Ski Resort in Utah has a “kids ski free” with paying adult option.
-Brighton is a great place for to go and makes the “skiing for beginners” top choice in Utah.
+Brighton is a great place to go and makes the “skiing for beginners” top choice in Utah.

 There are a few options for ski rentals.